 console.log(testObjectCopy.a);

-Looping through the object and copying each property to a new object wouldn’t work either.
+Looping through the object and copying each property to a new object may seem like a viable solution.
+To test this, create a function called copyObject that takes an argument called object:

 const copyObject = object => {